NPP's Abronye's Health Takes a Turn After Arrest, Wife Reportedly Flies Him Abroad for Treatment

 The development has drawn widespread public attention, with many awaiting further details from authorities regarding the case.

-This arrest comes after the NPP Sunyani East Constituency Communications Officer, Abubakar Yakubu, aka Baba Amando, was also arrested.
+This arrest comes after the NPP Sunyani East Constituency Communications Officer, Abubakar Yakubu, aka Baba Amando, was taken in.

-Adom News reported that the New Patriotic Party condemned the arrest as curtailing freedom of speech.
+Adom News reported that the New Patriotic Party has condemned the arrest as curtailing freedom of speech.

 "The NPP views this development as yet another example of the growing use of state security apparatus to intimidate and silence dissenting voices under the administration of President John Mahama.
 The Party is particularly concerned that this action raises serious questions about the state of free speech and civil liberties in the country."